Fologram/twinbuild.docs/evaluating-precision/measuring-precision.md

 # Measuring precision from discrepancies between setout points

-Using a measuring tape, measure the edge lengths between crosshairs in the 3000mm grid.
-These should each be exactly 3000mm.
-Precision is determined by the discrepancy between the measured distance and 3000mm and may not be uniform throughout your space.
+Using a measuring tape, measure the distances between the physical marks in a shared axis.
+These should multiples of 1m (metric) or 3' (imperial) apart.
+Precision is determined by the discrepancy between the measured distance and the grid size and should be highest when nearest to a marker.
+Precision will reduce outside of the boundary defined by Markers (or away from the axis of linearly positioned markers) and may not be uniform throughout your space.

 ### Factors affecting precision in the test